Non-unitary evolution of neutrinos in matter and the leptonic unitarity test

 The $S$ matrix element $S^{(2)}_{\alpha \beta}$ in eq.~(\ref{S-alpha-beta-2nd}) contains four terms.
 To prevent too long expressions, we divide $\left| S^{(2)}_{\alpha \beta} \right|^2$ into the two terms, one sum of each term squared and the other one composed of cross terms.
 The first one is given by

-Except for the first term in (\ref{S(2)-squared-1}) we did not try to unify the two exponential factors because the expressions become cumbersome.
-Apart from the last line in (\ref{S(2)-squared-1}) all the terms are suppressed by the two energy denominators with $\Delta m^2_{J k}$ which doubly suppress the active-sterile state transition.
-The first term in the last line is the probability leaking term mentioned in section~\ref{sec:nonunitarity-vacuum}.
+Apart from the last line in (\ref{S(2)-squared-1}) all the terms are suppressed by the two sterile state mass denominators with $\Delta m^2_{J k}$ which doubly suppress the active-sterile state transition.
+The first term in the last line is the probability leaking term mentioned in section~\ref{sec:nonunitarity-vacuum-small-matter}.

 The second term of $\left| S^{(2)}_{\alpha \beta} \right|^2$ (interference terms) is given by